It’s a dreadful feeling: Your stomach is queasy, and you’re sure you’re going to throw up. You need to get to the nearest bathroom — quickly.

 - Dehydration is a common — and potentially serious — side effect of vomiting.
-Sip clear fluids, like water, flat ginger ale, or herbal tea to rehydrate.
-You can also try sports drinks or a formula like Pedialyte to replenish electrolytes.
+Sip clear fluids — such as water, flat ginger ale, or herbal tea — to rehydrate.
+You also can try sports drinks or a formula like Pedialyte to replenish electrolytes.

 - Sit up and take deep breaths.

 - Rest.
-You need to take a break from most activities till you’re feeling better.
+You’ll need to take a break from most activities until you’re feeling better.

 - Eat small portions of bland foods — cereal, rice, plain chicken, toast.
 Wait at least half a day after vomiting to eat a solid meal.

 - Try over-the-counter (OTC) motion sickness medicine.
 These drugs can help calm your stomach when traveling by car, bus, boat, or airplane.